bo-boka/python-tools/README.md

 # python-tools
-Various problems solved from 'How To Think Like a Computer Scientist' using TDD/doctests
+Various problems solved from 'How To Think Like a Computer Scientist' using TDD/doctests and python function tools